 Clear policies and procedures are helpful for preventing and dealing with many difficult behaviours, but in most cases, a candid conversation with the person involved will be required.
 Whilst these conversations are crucial, they’re not always easy.
 The guide sets out a number of practical tips to make the task easier, such as, understanding your powers as Chair and being ready to accept criticism.

 FBI- Factors Influencing Behaviour

 It’s important to understand difficult behaviour.
 Few of us intend to be difficult and we can feel hurt if we’re given that label.
 The FBI model is a useful approach to analysing difficult relationships.
 It looks at the factors influencing behaviour, behaviours themselves and the impact on others.

 Free copies for members

-A free download copy of the guide is available to all Association of Chairs and Beacon Programme members.
+A free download copy of the guide is available to all Association of Chairs members and Beacon Programme participants.

 You can also download the other titles in the series:

 Become a member

 Join the Association of Chairs to access this guide, along with a range of other resources, workshops and webinars.
 Membership costs £50-100 per year (depending on your organisation’s income).
 Find out more about membership

 Are you a Chair or Vice Chair of a small charity in England, with an annual income under £1 million?
 Join our free Beacon programme to access events, resources and webinars aimed at charities like yours.
 Join the Beacon Programme.